STAT545-UBC-hw-2018-19/hw03-huangjieying/hw03_use_dplyr_ggplot2_to_manipulate_and_explore_data.md

 ## Task2: Look at the spread of GDP per capita within the continents.

-Let’s look at the standard deviation of gdp on different continents through `sd()` function
+Let’s look at the spread of gdp on different continents through `summarise()` function

 ``` r
 stats=gapminder %>%